Picture This (Gary Burton album)

-Picture This is an album the Gary Burton Quartet recorded in January 1982 and released on ECM November later that year.
+Picture This is an album the Gary Burton Quartet, recorded in January 1982 and released on ECM in November.
 The quartet features alto saxophonist Jim Odgren and rhythm section Steve Swallow and Mike Hyman, a stable lineup in the early 1980s.

 Reception

-The AllMusic review by Scott Yanow stated: "Burton always had the ability to blend in with nearly anyone, and the alto/vibes frontline is attractive...
+The AllMusic review by Scott Yanow stated that "Burton always had the ability to blend in with nearly anyone, and the alto/vibes frontline is attractive...
 Well-played, if not overly memorable music."